baturinsky/worldgen/README.md

 Then, for each hex we take corresponding dot's elevation, temperature, humidity and tectonic activity and assign a terrain types.

-Depending on terrain, hex can have "cover" (shallow grass, dense grass, sand and snow), vegetation (currently only forest), erection (hill or mountain), water (sea).
+Depending on terrain, hex can have "cover" (shallow grass, dense grass, sand and snow), vegetation (currently only forest), highlands (hill or mountain), water (sea).
 Those can combine, for example, it can be a sandy hill, or even snowy water.
 Latter case can affectthe look of the shores if this tile is next to the land, for example.

 Algorithm is similar to the biome calculation, but has different possible variant and some added randomness.